cloudmesh-community/fa18-523-58/notebook.md

 3. Installed jabref on 09/14/18
 4. Installed Virtual Box on 10/10/2018
 5. Installed Ubuntu 18.04.01 on VM 10/10/2018
-6. Installed Cloudera VM on Virtual Box 11/06/2018
+6. Installed Cloudera Quickstart VM on Virtual Box 11/06/2018

 # Writing
 1. Week-3 Fri 09/07/18 - 09/13/18, Created Pull Requests for my technology summaries
 2. 10/10/2018 Started working on technology summaries
 3. 10/12/2018 Pushed the the project snapshot and the 2-page paper summary into the repository for initial review
 4. 10/29/2018 Pushed all the six technology summaries into the repository for initial review and Created Pull Request
 5. 11/01/2018 Started working on technology summaries that need improving after receiving feedback
+6. 11/03/2018 Pushed all the six technology summaries into the repository for final review and Created Pull Request